-With all of this in mind, we would like to present to you "a better than normal" faith formation this year continuing with the Pflaum model that we introduced last year.
-Don't panic and please give us a chance to explain!
-We also heard cries of "This was too hard with multiple children.
+This year we continue to offer "a better than normal" faith formation model that happens in the context of the family.
+We understand that the transition from pre-COVID times has been difficult for some.
+Over the past three years, we have heard cries of "This was too hard with multiple children.
 I just couldn't find a consistent time to do this.
 My children need to hear about the faith from other faithful Catholics."
-We will offer more opportunities for students to be in person with their peers and volunteer Catechists (if we get enough volunteers).
-We have worked very hard to find better ways to support you as you pass your faith on to your children.
-We will feature more in person & video instruction for parents, enabling you to feel equipped to dive into each week's theme.
-We are here to reinforce and enhance the teaching you do in your family school/church or 'little Church of the home."
-Our hope is that along the way you will enkindle your own relationship with God, his Son Jesus, and our Catholic faith.
+With this in mind, we will offer more opportunities for students to be in person with their peers and volunteer catechists.
+While we stand firm in our efforts to focus on the family as the primary setting and launching pad for your children's life-long faith journey, we also work very hard to find better ways to support your strong efforts.
+We ask one thing of you!
+Whatever formation option you choose, make a promise to yourself to move your family closer to God in this year's journey.
+Our hope is that along the way you will also enkindle your own relationship with God and our Catholic faith.

-We are grateful for your support and patience as we navigate through this 'better than normal' year with you.
-Thank you for your support and God bless.
+We are grateful for your support and patience as we continue to navigate through this 'better than normal' year with you.
+Sleep peacefully knowing that together we will offer your children the best chance of God being the center of their lives in this life and into the next.

+Thank you for your continued support and God bless you.
 Mary Lou